Samuelawud123/Python-Projects/README.md

 ## Overview

-This repository contains all the assignments and projects from the CSC110 course, "Introduction to Programming with Python."
+This repository contains all the assignments from the CSC110 course, "Introduction to Programming with Python."
 These projects encompass a range of topics including file handling, GUI development, game creation, and financial simulations.

 ## Coursework